-What a person does at work to satisfy an employer's needs and expectations in exchange for pay.
+A collection of tasks that a person performs at work to satisfy an employer's needs and expectations in exchange for pay.
 A job consists of responsibilities, duties, and tasks that are defined and can be accomplished, measured, and rated.
 It is used as an employment tool for classifying work and for selecting employees.

 A device designed for use on the job and providing guidance on the performance of a specific task or skill.
 May be printed or on-line.
 Used in situations where it is not feasible or worthwhile to commit the procedure to memory before on-the-job activity.
 Often these are paper-based and posted on the wall in plain sight or in a small reference notebook.
-They can also be, decals, manuals, cards, etc.
+Performance aids may also be decals, manuals, cards, etc.

-Breaking down the complexity of a person's job into logical parts such as duties and tasks.
+A job is divided into logical parts, such as duties and tasks, in order to reduce its complexity into more manageable parts.
 It identifies and organizes the knowledge, skills, and attitudes required to perform the job correctly.
 This is accomplished by gathering task activities and requirements by observation, interviews, or other recording systems.

 A formal statement of duties, qualifications, and responsibilities associated with a job.

 Instruction that is delivered in advance of when a person might need to use it.
-It is typical of most traditional training that seeks to ensure that people have the knowledge and skills they need before they begin a job.
+It purpose is to ensure that people have the knowledge and skills they need before they begin a job.

 A method of providing training when it is needed.
-Its advantages are:
+Its advantages include:

 - Eliminates the need for refresher training due to subject knowledge loss experienced if training precedes, over an extended period of time (prevents decay if the learner cannot use the material upon returning to the job).

 - Prevents training being wasted on people who leave the job after they receive the training, but never apply it.

 - Allows the learners to receive training when they need it... rather than weeks or months later.